 Ultimately, if you know your oil is low, you should check your dipstick.
 First, stick your dipstick into the oil tank.
 Make sure it can reach significantly below the tank.
 Ensure that the stick creates contact with the below part.

 In this case, you can see a mark on this dipstick.
 As high or low, you can mark them.
-Henceforth, after pulling the dipstick, if the oil is below the low mark means your oil level is low.
-Immediately, you need to refill the dipstick with fresh oil.
+Henceforth, after pulling the dipstick, If the oil marks below the low indicator, it signifies a critically low oil level, necessitating an immediate oil top-up.

 Surprisingly, you may also face the following issue.
 And, also using a dipstick, you may fail to find the oil level.

-- No Oil on Dipstick but No Leak
+• No Oil on The Dipstick but No Leak

 Low oil level, but you can’t find any leak.
-It means your car goes through the problem of oil burning.
-Due to poor engine parts, oil-burning issues are happening, allowing the oil to seep into the burning chamber.
+This indicates your car is experiencing oil burning or excessive oil consumption issues.
+Oil-burning issues often arise from worn engine components, leading to increased oil consumption, allowing the oil to seep into the burning chamber.

 Some common reasons that are responsible for oil burning: